2021 Virginia Attorney General election

-The 2021 Virginia Attorney General election was held on November 2, 2021, to elect the next attorney general of Virginia.
-Democratic Attorney General Mark Herring attempted to win a third term.
-Herring initially planned to run for governor, but decided to run for re-election.
-Herring faced Republican nominee Jason Miyares in the general election.
+The 2021 Virginia Attorney General election was held on November 2, 2021, to elect the attorney general of Virginia.
+Republican state delegate Jason Miyares defeated Democratic incumbent Mark Herring.
 Herring conceded defeat at 5:02 PM EST the following day, November 3.

 Miyares became the first Cuban-American and Hispanic to be elected to statewide office in Virginia.
-Miyares was later sworn in on January 15, 2022.
+Miyares was sworn into office on January 15, 2022.